EASYNETY/1ta/docs/features/classes/SlotBasedEnrollment.md

 ## Integration with Cart

-The slot-based enrollment system integrates with the cart system to handle enrollment:
+The slot-based enrolment system integrates with the cart system to handle enrolment:

 1. When a student clicks "Enrol Now", the class is added to the cart
 2. The cart item includes both courseId and classId